fbpx

 The success and viability of these side hustles vary.
 Some remain small and generate extra income for their owners while others become lucrative and grow larger in scale so that the owner can focus on it full-time.

 I’ve met business coaches who refuse to work with people who have side hustles.
 They argue that those entrepreneurs don’t have enough skin in the game to become successful.
-People who share this perspective will argue that part-time businesses are not ‘real’ businesses and there’s just not enough time available during evenings and weekends to become successful (see this article from Entrepreneur.com for more details).
+People who share this perspective will argue that part-time businesses are not ‘real’ businesses and that there’s just not enough time available during evenings and weekends to become successful (this was previously reported in an article from Entrepreneur.com, which is no longer online).

 the side hustle is especially popular among Black womenOn the other hand, Organizational Psychologist Dr. Adam Grant has shared some insights based on applied research in his book called Originals.
 In that book, he notes that side hustles allow people to be more innovative and take bigger calculated risks because they aren’t counting on the business to cover their monthly expenses.
 Apparently, the relative security of knowing you have a good day job can lead to innovation.
 More importantly, if you start a side hustle, you’re 33% less likely to fail than if you start full-time from day one.
 Richard Branson, a famous entrepreneur is also a fan of the side hustle (see this June 17, 2019 article from Inc where Richard Branson weighs in on side hustles).